 #1.
 The three teenagers stated in the police report that the subject was a "WMA, in his early forties, 5'8", heavy build, reddish-blond, crew cut hair. wearing eyeglasses, dark brown trousers, dark (navy blue or black) "Parka" jacket, dark shoes.

 #2.
 Donald Fouke in his typed memorandum on November 12th 1969 stated he was a "WMA, 35-45 yrs, about 5'10", 180-200 lbs, medium heavy build, barrel chested, medium complexion, light colored hair possibly graying in rear, crew cut, wearing glasses".

-There is a discrepancy in hair color and a marked deviation in age.
+These descriptions appear to indicate that the person spotted by the teenagers and Donald Fouke were one and the same, again exposing the deep flaws in the timelines examined that night.
 Donald Fouke would later remark on the sketch of the suspect given by the three teenagers, stating he believed the suspect to be "older and heavier."
 However, he never apparently challenged the facial description of the suspect.
 So was he mistaken and just went along with the description given by the teenagers, or was it the same person all along?
 The timeline seems to challenge this notion.
 Were the two accomplices related, wearing the same disguise, or just visually similar, with a crew cut and glasses?
 As stated at the beginning, I am not closed to the idea of two assailants at Presidio Heights on October 11th 1969, but neither am I totally convinced either.
 The timeline is the key.